Milan judge clears Berlusconi in fraud case

 The 75-year-old billionaire media tycoon denies all charges and accuses Milan prosecutors of waging a politically-motivated campaign to oust him from power.

-The Mediatrade case centers on accusations Mediaset acquired television rights at inflated prices in deals prosecutors allege resulted in embezzlement of 35 million euros ($48 billion) and an 8 million euro tax fraud.
+The Mediatrade case centres on accusations Mediaset acquired television rights at inflated prices in deals prosecutors allege resulted in embezzlement of 35 million euros (30.6 million pounds) and an 8 million euro tax fraud.

 "We had always said that there was no wrongdoing and that Berlusconi had nothing to do with this," said the premier's lawyer, Niccolo Ghedini.